GauravRana24/Super-Market_SQL/README.md

 # Super-Market_SQL
-Indepth analysis of Super-Market using SQL
+	Analyzing customer purchasing behavior of Super-Market using SQL